 When I started photography of the night time sky back in the early 70’s I was interested in these faint objects in the Sharpless Catalog.
 Back then I was using a film called 103AE with worked well but was grainy.
 Switching to hyper 2415 got rid of the grain in the film was not quite a sensitive.
 However, with ether film, most of the objects in the catalog did not even show up.

 All images on my web site where taken by me using a number of different telescopes and cameras.
-I have always used AstroDon filters for color and narrowband imaging.
-They seen to produce the least about of halos and yield a good color balance in the RGB.
-Most images were captured in my backyard observatory but now captured at the San Pedro Valley Observatory in Benson, AZ.
+Many images were captured in my backyard observatory but now captured at my Deep Sky Remote Observatory in Benson Arizona.